The Berkeley Paddling and Rowing Club (BPRC), aka Berkeley Rowing Club, Inc. was formed in 1968. The club’s colors are royal blue and white.

-Formerly affiliated with of the National Association of Amateur Oarsmen and National Women's Rowing Association (and currently a member of USRowing, as well as USA Canoe & Kayak), BPRC has, since its inception, been a member in good standing of the governing bodies of both sports.
+Formally affiliated with the National Association of Amateur Oarsmen and National Women’s Rowing Association (and currently a member of USRowing), BPRC has, since its inception, been a member in good standing of the governing bodies of both sports.

-BPRC is open to the public; any and all interested parties (youth under the age of 18 must be accompanied by a parent or legal guardian) may join the Club (membership information).
+BPRC membership is open everyone and all interested parties (youth under the age of 18 must be accompanied by a parent or legal guardian) may join the Club.